 I’m a bit too chicken to deploy one of these types of beacons, partly because I’m a licensed amateur.
 Also, how do you really know that your HF beacon is not operating on, or close to, some frequency that is used for critical communications?
 Certainly, there are published bandplans, but I’m not sure how much detail they really go into.
 On top of that, I just cannot bring myself to leave something that emits RF in a remote location such that I would have trouble getting back there quickly, were the beacon to malfunction.
 It’s a control thing, I suppose.
 I’m responsible for my stuff, and I like to be able to switch it on and off, and service it, at will.
 I know that the likelihood of a 100mW HF beacon interfering with critical communications is pretty unlikely but even so.
 Besides, as an amateur, there is a wide swath of spectrum I am allowed to use legally (though not for unmanned beacons below 28MHz).

 The other type of beacons that I find quite fascinating to listen for, are the HiFERs.
-These are also unlicensed, though if you keep your power low enough, they are legal.
+These are also unlicensed, though if you keep your power low enough, they are legal (in the US, at least).
 The FCC, for the 13553 – 13567 KHz ISM band, regulate the power level allowed in terms of the field strength a certain distance from the antenna.
 For those of us without a professional calibrated field strength meter (most of us, because they are expensive!) a couple of helpful gentlemen have expressed this in terms of power to various antennas.
 According to W1TAG’s calculations, you should be within, or close to, the allowed field strength with 4.6mW into a half-wave dipole, or 2.3mW into a quarter-wave groundplane.
 K6STI uses several different antenna installations over varying degrees of ground conductivity.
 Under certain conditions, he calculates that up to 473mW would be allowed.
 His calculations are at –

 I’ll leave it up to you to decide what power level to use, but it sounds to me as if you’re pretty safe if you keep it under about 5mW.
 What?
 You think.
 Is it possible to even hear beacons at distance at those sorts of power levels?
 It certainly is.
 If you, like me, either have a poor antenna installation, or none at all, you can still hear some of these HiFERs by utilizing online SDR’s.
 One of my favorites is the KFS SDR, that uses several large antennas on a 150 foot cliff overlooking the Pacific Ocean, 6 miles south of Half Moon Bay, CA. This SDR has good ears!
 In the last few days, on this SDR, I have heard TON in Tonopah, Arizona, PCO in Pine, Colorado, and TSN in Tucson, Arizona.